-Definition of Special Educational Needs and Disabilities Children have special educational needs and disabilities (SEND) if they have a cognition and learning, sensory and/or physical, communication and interaction or social, mental and emotional health difficulty which calls for special provision to be made for them which is additional to and different from quality first teaching.
+Definition of Special Educational Needs and Disabilities.
+Children have special educational needs and disabilities (SEND) if they have a cognition and learning, sensory and/or physical, communication and interaction or social, mental and emotional health difficulty which calls for special provision to be made for them which is additional to and different from quality first teaching.
 There is no need for pupils to be registered or identified as having SEND unless the school is taking additional or different action.
 The triggers for intervention will be concern, underpinned by evidence, about a child who, despite differentiated learning opportunities and/or additional support, makes:

-- little or no progress over a specified period of time even when teaching approaches are targeted at a child's identified area of weakness - shows signs of difficulty in developing literacy or numeracy skills which result in poor attainment in some areas of the curriculum has communication and/or interaction difficulties and continues to make little or no progress
+- little or no progress over a specified period of time even when teaching approaches are targeted at a child's identified area of weakness - shows signs of difficulty in developing literacy or numeracy skills which result in poor attainment in some areas of the curriculum - presents persistent social, mental health or emotional difficulties which are not helped by the techniques usually employed in the school - has sensory or physical problems and continues to make little or no progress, - has communication and/or interaction difficulties and continues to make little or no progress